List of The Dumping Ground characters: Jay Wallis

-Sid "Siddharth" Khan
+Sid Khan

-Sid Khan, played by Josh Sangha, is a character introduced in the first episode of Series 7 of The Dumping Ground.
+Sid Khan, played by Josh Sangha, is a character introduced in the first ever episode of Series 7 of The Dumping Ground.
+He is the longest-serving character of the Tracy Beaker franchise.
 He is of Indian heritage-with roots in Mauritius-and sometimes up to mischief and is very strange.
 He carries around a creepy doll and also has very eccentric clothing.
 He is a very interesting character with little backstory shown.
 He later makes friends with Taz and then Katy when Katy arrives at the 'DG'.
 He is very sad when May-Li resigns after the first episode of Series 8 of the 'Dumping Ground' and tries to find May-Li.
 It is unclear why Sid was initially put into care.
 But he told Jody that when he first arrived at his old care home, he ran away and found his doll, Fred, in a dumpster.
 He kept Fred because he felt like they were the same, as they were both unwanted.
 He has also talked about his aunt, who was his foster parent for a short amount of time.
 He used to help her do her makeup, and when he left her, she gave him a makeup mirror to remind him of her.

-In "Go Your Own Way", Jody gave him the Peter Pan book, which was passed onto different care kids when they leave care.
+In "Go Your Own Way", Jody gave him the Peter Pan book, which was passed onto different care children when they leave care.

 In Series 9, someone says that he and Fred performed on stage together but he lost him and he wants him back.
 Sid is reluctant to let Fred go, but does it anyway.

+Sid did not return in Series 11, but he returned in Series 12.
+He was also in Series 13 as well.
+Sid was the longest serving character of The Dumping Ground ever since Series 7.